bigpandaio/ansible-workshop/workshop/8_hide_all_secrets.md

 Now, if this amazing cow app was deployed in production, we should probably secure it in some way.

-To keep it simple in this workshop, we'll keep it simple by using **nginx** basic auth.
+To keep it simple in this workshop, we'll keep it simple by using **nginx** basic authentication.

 ### Show me the path to security

-To add basic auth, we'll need to change the **nginx** role.
+To add basic authentication, we'll need to change the **nginx** role.

 ```bash
 cp -r ./workshop/complete_examples/step_8/roles/nginx ./roles